 I attended a small liberal arts school located in a suburb outside of Chicago at which I completed an interdisciplinary degree in Community Art, Urban Studies and Ceramics.
 As a senior I had a clear vision that I wanted to design, create and sell ceramic wares and that I wanted to build a business that would allow others creatives the opportunity to work with their hands.

-As a senior I met my now husband, Stephen Shannon, who was born and raised in Overland Park, Kansas.
-Stephen knew the vision I had to start Convivial and convinced me that Kansas City, being a city that was known for being relentlessly proud and supportive of entrepreneurs and artists, would be the perfect place for me to start and build Convivial.
-I took his word, moved to Kansas City in 2013 and began designing our first line of wares.
+Being a city that was known for being relentlessly proud and supportive of entrepreneurs and artists, I felt Kansas City would be the perfect place for me to start and build Convivial.
+I moved to Kansas City in 2013 and began designing our first line of wares.
 By 2014 I had set up a company name, a humble studio space and began laying the groundwork for Convivial to become the design and manufacturing company it is today.

 Through the life of the company, I have had the joy of working every role - from design to production to fulfillment - learning each process, building each position and refining every role.
 In 2020 we opened our first retail concept Verdant, which launched Convivial’s growth from a 8 person team to a 25 person company.
 My role now, though it continues to evolve, is mainly overseeing the vision, budget and creative direction for both Convivial and Verdant.
 I view my role as an opportunity to continue my initial vision for Convivial - to design handmade wares, to serve our customers in ensuring our products are accessible and working tirelessly to offer career opportunities for creatives.